Argentina to defer debt repayments to Paris Club until September 2024

 Top of the government's agenda is to lower the interest rate and to incorporate the $430 million already paid across February 2022 and July 2021 to the Paris Club, whose members include the United States, Germany, Brazil and Japan.

+Argentina said it would continue to make partial payments to the group of wealthy nations according to the "country's payment capacity", in amounts equivalent to other bilateral debt payments with individual nations.
+The official gazette did not provide details of the payment schedule.

-State news agency Telam first reported the deal late Monday night and an official source confirmed the agreement to Reuters.
+The state news agency Telam first reported the deal late on Monday night and an official source confirmed the agreement to Reuters.

-(Reporting by Jorge Otaola; Writing by Isabel Woodford; Editing by Richard Pullin)
+(Reporting by Jorge Otaola and Jorgelina do Rosario; Writing by Isabel Woodford; Editing by Richard Pullin and Emelia Sithole-Matarise)

 ((jorge.otaola@tr.comjorge.otaola@thomsonreuters.com;Reuters Messaging: jorge.otaola.reuters.com@reuters.netWeb: https://lta.reuters.com))